Model independent test of the FLRW metric and the curvature in light of DESI DR2: Data and method

 \subsection{\texorpdfstring{$\chi^2$}{chi-squared} selection criteria}

-As explained in section \ref{sec:method_litmus_test}, we can now combine the reconstructed $\{\widehat{\mathcal{D}}_n\}$ and $\{\widehat{\mathcal{D}'}_n\}$ with the BAO measurements to calculate the $\Ok$ diagnostic.
+As explained in section \ref{sec:method_litmus_test}, we can now combine $\{\mathcal{D}_n\}$ and $\{\mathcal{D}'_n\}$ with the BAO measurements to calculate the $\Ok$ diagnostic.
 For each reconstruction, three different $\chi^2$ can be considered : \begin{enumerate} \item The $\chi^2$ to the SNIa data alone:

 where $\bm{z}_{\mathrm{SNIa}}$ and $\bm{\mu}$ are of dimension $N_\mathrm{SNIa}$, the total number of SNIa in the sample.